 Due to the nature of our business, we will not be transporting any children to activities off premises, or attending any field trips.

 Cubbies are provided for your child’s shoes and any other personal items.
 We ask that children remove their shoes upon entering our facility, but that they keep their socks on.
-If your child is not wearing socks, you will be asked to purchase a pair for $1.00.
+We ask that children wear socks.

 While we aim to provide a variety of choices, if your child would rather bring a toy, book, or other activity from home, it is welcomed, as long as it does not interfere with the safety and welfare of our other guests.
 Additionally, if your child needs help with homework, please send the necessary supplies, and our staff will assist in any way possible.
 Please be sure that personal items are clearly labeled with your child’s name.
 Recess Time is not liable for lost, stolen, or damaged property.
 If something is valuable or irreplaceable, please keep the item at home.